cointastical/rBitcoin-Template/README.md

 *************************************************************************
 FEES / CONFIRMATIONS / RBF:

-You can find additional information about your transaction here:
+You can find additional information about your transaction, including the fee sat/vByte, here:

 - https://Blockstream.info